 Results Projected: The goal of the programs is to support Johnson County residents struggling with substance use disorder as they move toward recovery.
 Clients will demonstrate abstinence from substance use, obtain and/or maintain employment or educational activities, have no new arrests, successfully complete treatment, and obtain or maintain housing.
-Preferred Family Healthcare anticipates serving 362 individuals, including 292 Johnson County residents in 2022.
+Preferred Family Healthcare anticipates serving 390 individuals, including 290 Johnson County residents in 2023.

-Outcomes Achieved During 2020: During 2020, 395 individuals from Johnson County were served.
-Nearly 88% of clients who were randomly tested while in treatment, tested negative for substance use.
-91% of clients who were not disabled or retired reported they were employed or involved in educational activities and 76% of clients successfully completed treatment.
+Outcomes Achieved During 2021: During 2021, 277 individuals from Johnson County were served.
+Drug testing was limited during 2021 due to limitations related to the pandemic, of the clients who did test, 100% tested negative for substance use.
+67% of clients who were not disabled or retired reported they were employed or involved in educational activities and 65% of clients successfully completed treatment; these figures are down from 2020 and the change is attributed to additional stressors related to the pandemic, including additional stressors for clients as well as staff turnover.

-2022 Alcohol Tax Fund Participating Jurisdictions
+2023 Alcohol Tax Fund Participating Jurisdictions

 Jurisdiction Amount

-Johnson County Government \$140,559
+Johnson County Government \$142,527

-City of De Soto \$12,000
+City of De Soto \$16,000

-City of Gardner \$19,200
+City of Gardner \$30,000

-City of Leawood \$160,685
+City of Leawood \$300,000

 City of Lenexa \$135,000

 City of Merriam \$20,000

-City of Mission \$50,000
+City of Mission \$60,000

 City of Olathe \$215,000

 City of Overland Park \$1,118,000

 City of Prairie Village \$44,000

-City of Shawnee \$86,353
+City of Shawnee \$89,900

-Total Alcohol Tax Fund \$2,000,797
+Total Alcohol Tax Fund \$2,170,427